hazelcast/hazelcast-jet-reference-manual/docs/04_Understanding_Jet_Architecture_and_API/04_Creating_and_Initializing_Jobs.md

 6. The coordinator sends the signal to all members to start job execution.

-The most visible consequence of the above process is the `ProcessorMetaSupplier` type: you must provide one for each `Vertex`.
+The most visible consequence of the above process is the `ProcessorMetaSupplier` type: one must be provided for each `Vertex`.
 In Step 3, the coordinator deserializes the meta-supplier as a constituent of the `DAG` and asks it to create `ProcessorSupplier` instances which go into the execution plans.
 A separate instance of `ProcessorSupplier` is created specifically for each member's plan.
 In Step 4, the coordinator serializes these and sends each to its member.
 In Step 5 each member deserializes its `ProcessorSupplier` and asks it to create as many `Processor` instances as configured by the vertex's `localParallelism` property.

 This process is so involved because each `Processor` instance may need